 Buttons shaped like the actual objects they depict are known as ‘Goofies’ (especially in the USA), realistic or figural buttons.
 They existed, but not commonly, before the 1930s.
 Examples included flowers, stars, acorns and shells.

 They were very fashionable for ladies for a few years from 1936.
 Sometime between 1940 and the mid 1950s they morphed into something for children’s clothes.

 The influential designer, Elsa Schiaparelli (1890-1973), was largely responsible for the mania for realistic buttons during the late 1930s.
 According to Wikipedia she “was also renowned for her unusual buttons, which could resemble candlesticks, playing card emblems, ships, crowns, mirrors, and crickets or silver tambourines and silk-covered carrots and cauliflowers.
-Many of these fastenings were designed by jean Clement, Roger Jean-Pierre and Jean Schlumberger.”
-She has been described as having “a flair for departing from the expected”, particularly in her trademark use of unusual buttons in wood and plastic.
+Many of these fastenings were designed by Jean Clement, Roger Jean-Pierre and Jean Schlumberger.” * She has been described as having “a flair for departing from the expected”, particularly in her trademark use of unusual buttons in wood and plastic.
 She was influenced by the surrealist art movement.
 Her couture house lasted from 1927-1954.